Join RELEX at NRF 2025 – Retail’s BIG SHOW! January 11-14, 2025 | Request a meeting

 All retailers and CPG companies reach a plateau where it becomes more cost-effective to accept and prepare for a certain degree of inaccuracy than investing more time and money on further improvements.
 For example, if a product has a long shelf life, a slight safety stock increase may be less than the cost of asking demand planners to refine the forecast further.

 Remember, too, that demand forecasting is just one part of the larger supply chain planning operation.
 Even near-perfect forecasts will fail to produce the desired results if the other parts of your planning process fall short.
 You’ll still end up with overly large batch sizes or too much presentation stock.
-For a full review of demand planning processes, consult our Forecast Accuracy Guide for more strategies to increase accuracy.
+For a full review of demand planning processes, consult our guide on measuring forecasting accuracy for more strategies.

 5. Picking a demand forecasting software